yugabyte/yugabyte-db/docs/content/preview/manage/data-migration/bulk-import-ycql.md

 ## Verify migration

-Once the data and schema have been migrated follow the steps outlined in [Verify migration](../verify-migration-ycql) to ensure the migration was successful.
+After the data and schema have been migrated, follow the steps in [Verify migration](../verify-migration-ycql) to ensure the migration was successful.